GnuWin32

 Packages that contain a library, usually build only a static

-library (with extension .a).
+).
 A dynamic link library (DLL)

 with corresponding import library can be built from this static

-library with the linker ld, by dlltool or by dllwrap
+library with the linker ld

 (provided in the Mingw BinUtils collection).
-The shell scripts a2dll and o2dll
+The shell scripts a2dll

 show more details.